NHS staff in Scotland will be given a 1% pay rise next year, the Scottish Government has announced.

 Health Secretary Alex Neil said it means nurses will get a better deal than south of the border.

-The changes follow recommendations from NHS pay review body and Doctors and Dentists Pay Review Body (DDRB).
+The changes follow recommendations from the NHS pay review body and Doctors and Dentists Pay Review Body (DDRB).

 "This means that all NHS staff groups in Scotland covered by the remits of these bodies will receive a 1% pay increase, and we will supplement the pay of those currently earning under £21,000 to ensure they receive a total increase of £300.